 This is failure proof and alarms your parents and friends; scares the daylight out of siblings.
 Now you can enjoy the ruckus you’ve created while the food goes in too.

 In life, situations overwhelm and you feel like there’s no respite.
 But you will always find that in moments of deepest agony you can find greatest amusement.
-What is important is to remember that ‘From here to there and there to here, funny things are everywhere‘ You only need to knowÂ how to look for them…Then all will be well!!!FLAG THIS POST
+What is important is to remember that ‘From here to there and there to here, funny things are everywhere‘ You only need to knowÂ how to look for them…Then all will be well!!!REPORT THIS POST